ECDIS back-up arrangements

-The IMO performance standards for ECDIS require that adequate back up arrangements should be in place to ensure safe navigation in case of an ECDIS failure.
-The function of a back up system is to enable safe takeover of the ECDIS functions (to ensure that an ECDIS failure does not develop into a critical situation), and to provide means of safe navigation for the remaining part of the voyage in case of an ECDIS failure.
+The IMO performance standards for ECDIS require that adequate back-up arrangements be in place to ensure safe navigation, in case of an ECDIS failure.
+The function of a back-up system is to enable safe takeover of the ECDIS functions (to ensure that an ECDIS failure does not develop into a critical situation), and to provide means of safe navigation for the remaining part of the voyage.

-For Australian flagged ships, you have two options to meet the back-up requirements for ECDIS.
+For Australian flagged ships, there are two options to meet the back-up requirements for ECDIS.

-A second compliant ECDIS which must be independent of the main ECDIS and connected to the ships main and emergency power supply (refer SOLAS Regulation Chapter II-I).
-It must also be connected to systems providing continuous position fixing, gyro compass and speed and distance measuring device.
-The back up ECDIS must have the chart database and voyage plan loaded before commencement of the voyage.
-In confined waters, the back up arrangements must be in operational mode.
+A second, fully compliant ECDIS which must be independent of the main ECDIS and connected to the ships main and emergency power supply (refer SOLAS Regulation Chapter II-1).
+It must also be connected to systems providing continuous position fixing, gyro compass and speed and distance measuring devices.
+The back-up ECDIS must have the chart database and voyage plan loaded before commencement of the voyage.
+In confined waters, the back-up arrangements must be in operational mode.

-A folio of paper charts that satisfies SOLAS carriage requirements, corrected to the latest available notices to mariners, covering the intended voyage and showing the intended voyage plan.
+A folio of paper charts that satisfies SOLAS carriage requirements, corrected to the latest available notices to mariners, covering the intended voyage and showing the intended passage plan.

 Non-Australian flagged ships should comply with SOLAS and their flag State requirements.